-- Resident Participation and Funding.
-In accordance with Attachment 1B, residents of Covered Projects with converted PBV assistance will have the right to establish and operate a resident organization for the purpose of addressing issues related to their living environment and be eligible for resident participation funding. - Resident Procedural Rights.
+organization for the purpose of addressing issues related to their living environment and be eligible for resident participation funding.

+- Resident Procedural Rights.
 The following items must be incorporated into both the Section 8 Administrative Plan and the Project Owner's lease, which includes the required tenancy addendum, as appropriate.
 Evidence of such incorporation may be requested by HUD for purposes of monitoring the program. - 1.
 Termination Notification.
 HUD is incorporating additional termination notification requirements to comply with section 6 of the Act for public housing projects that convert assistance under RAD.
 In addition to the regulations at 24 CFR § 983.257 related to Project Owner termination of tenancy and eviction (which MTW agencies may not alter) the termination procedure for RAD conversions to PBV will require that PHAs provide adequate written notice of termination of the lease which shall not be less than: - a.
 A reasonable period of time, but not to exceed 30 days: - If the health or safety of other tenants, PHA employees, or persons residing in the immediate vicinity of the premises is threatened; or ii.
 In the event of any drugrelated or violent criminal activity or any felony conviction; - b.
 14 days in the case of nonpayment of rent; and - c.
 30 days in any other case, except that if a State or local law provides for a shorter period of time, such shorter period shall apply. - 2.
 Grievance Process.
 Pursuant to requirements in the RAD Statute, HUD is establishing additional procedural rights to comply with section 6 of the Act.
 For issues related to tenancy and termination of assistance, PBV program rules require the Project Owner to provide an opportunity for an informal hearing, as outlined in 24 CFR § 982.555.
 RAD will specify alternative requirements for 24 CFR § 982.555(b) in part, which outlines when informal hearings are not required, to require that: - a.
 In addition to reasons that require an opportunity for an informal hearing given in 24 CFR § 982.555(a)(1)(i)-(vi),5 an opportunity for an informal hearing must be given to residents for any dispute that a resident may have with respect to a Project Owner action in accordance with the individual's lease or the contract administrator in accordance with RAD PBV requirements that adversely affect the resident's rights, obligations, welfare, or status. - i.
 For any hearing required under 24 CFR § 982.555(a)(1)(i)-(vi), the contract administrator will perform the hearing, as is the current standard in the program.
 The hearing officer must be selected in accordance with 24 CFR § 982.555(e)(4)(i). - ii.
-For any additional hearings required under RAD, the Project Owner will perform the hearing.
+For any additional hearings required under RAD, the Project Owner will perform the hearing. - b.
+There is no right to an informal hearing for class grievances or to disputes between residents not involving the Project Owner or contract administrator.